 Goldfields & Mining

-Mount Gray walking track is a 7km, grade 4 Circuit hike located in the Abercrombie Karst Conservation Reserve, NSW.
+Mount Gray walking track is a 7km, grade 4 circuit hike, located in the Abercrombie Karst Conservation Reserve, New South Wales.
 The hike should take approximately 3.5hrs to complete.

 Take a journey back in time on Mount Gray walking track, when hopeful gold miners braved the remote bush conditions in their quest for fortune.